microsoft/pai/README.md

 We encourage researchers and students leverage these projects to accelerate the AI development and research.
 * [MMdnn](https://github.com/Microsoft/MMdnn) : A comprehensive, cross-framework solution to convert, visualize and diagnose deep neural network models.
 The "MM" in MMdnn stands for model management and "dnn" is an acronym for deep neural network.

+## Get started

+OpenPAI manages computing resources, and optimizing for machine learning.
+Through docker techology, the computing hardware are decoupled with software, so that it's easy to run distributed computing, switch with different deep learning frameworks, create consistent environments.

+As OpenPAI is a platform, [deploy a cluster](#deploy-a-cluster) is first step before using.
+A single server is also supported to deploy OpenPAI, and manage its resource.

+If a cluster is ready, [train models](#train-models) is helpful to use it.

-## Try OpenPAI
+## Deploy OpenPAI

-To try OpenPAI quickly, you can follow [Installation](#Installation) below and skip customization part.
-You can add more servers as needed after initial  deployed.
+Follow this part to check prerequisites, deploy and validate an OpenPAI cluster.
+More servers can be added as needed after initial deployed.

 It's highly recommended to try OpenPAI on server(s), which has no usage or service.
-You can deploy OpenPAI on one or multiple server(s), please refer to [here](https://github.com/Microsoft/pai/wiki/Resource-Requirement) for hardware specification.
+Refer to [here](https://github.com/Microsoft/pai/wiki/Resource-Requirement) for hardware specification.

-## Installation

-Follow this part to check prerequisites, deploy and validate an OpenPAI cluster.

-### Prerequisites
+### Prerequisites and preparation

 * Ubuntu 16.04 (18.04 should work, but not fully tested.)
-* Assign each server a static IP address, and servers can communicate each other.
+* Assign each server a static IP address, and make sure servers can communicate each other.
 * Server can access internet, especially need to have access to the docker hub registry service or its mirror.
 Deployment process will pull Docker images of OpenPAI.
 * SSH service is enabled and share the same username/password and have sudo privilege.
 * NTP service is enabled.